The World in 2018 – What Could Possibly Go Wrong?

 But just as undetected concussions accumulate damage in the brains of football players, so shocks to the international system add up.
 Everything is under control — until the day isn’t. .
 And you have the 2008 global economic collapse, or the First World War – systemic failures set off by relatively small events.
 Here’s what you should worry about in the year ahead:

 Something’s gotta give in North Korea.
-What happens when it does?.
+What happens when it does?
 Administration officials’s talk about a preemptive strike has so unnerved national security experts that they’ve taken to the airwaves comparing it unfavorably to the runup to the 2002 Iraq War – and that includes some who were involved in planning the Iraq invasion and the mess that followed.
 Unlike the Iraq War, there’s no bipartisan enthusiasm – and a lot of anxiety among those who know best what the human cost would be.
 Former top senior CIA and military officials put the chances of a conflict between 20-50%.
 A Chinese government official predicted that conflict was likely, specifically between year’s end and March 2018 — a period that overlaps with South Korea hosting the Winter Olympics.
 The optimistic scenario: experienced professional diplomats from China, the UN, the U.S., and North Korea work behind the scenes and reach agreements that stabilize the situation.
 Of course, that only works if all the actors involved actually want the situation stabilized.
 It appears that President Trump and others around him believe that the current uncertainty serves U.S. interests.
 As Steve Mollman points out, if 2018 passes without a war or a deal, that will mark the United States and the world having de facto accepted North Korea as the world’s 9th nuclear weapons state.

 What if the simmering conflict in Middle East boils over?
 Despite Saudi Arabia’s failed efforts to change the government in Lebanon, and Donald Trump’s failed effort to change the status quo in Jerusalem, the Eastern Mediterranean stepped back from wider conflict at the end of 2017.
 None of the big players are going to stop pushing their luck in 2018, though.
 Russia wants to complete an Assad victory in Syria and bring more troops home.
 The Saudis want to keep the pressure on Iran and its allies.
 So does the Trump Administration.
 Iran wants to shore up its allies against the Saudis and the US.
 Extremist groups like ISIS and Al Qaeda want to find new footholds and demonstrate their relevance.
 Keeping that much conflict at a simmer requires deft diplomacy and willingness to step back from public rhetoric.
 There’s reason to worry that a number of regional leaders will not be able to do that.
 And remember, not only does Trump face midterms at home, but Vladimir Putin is up for re-election.